AmandaSMZ/amandaSMZ/README.md

 # **Amanda**👋

-- 🌱 I’m currently learning programming, data engineering, machine learning, machine learning, etc.
+- 🌱 I’m currently learning programming, data engineering and machine learning

 <!--
 **AmandaSMZ/amandaSMZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.